QiuXueheng/Shopee_miniproject/README.md

     i).
 Run 'Prediction' to generate the predicted labels for the test samples in the file 'predict.csv'.
 The results would be saved in a     file named 'predict_result.csv' in the main directory

     ii).
 In the code, set the variable 'pathselect' as 0 to use pretrained models in the folder 'Pretrained_models', or set as 1 to use       the generated models in the folder 'models'

+    iii).
+The predicted results using the pretrained models haved been uploaded in the main directory, named 'predict_result.csv'.